pytorch/rl/docs/source/reference/data.rst

 .. warning:: The checkpointers make some restrictive assumption about the replay buffers.
 First, it is assumed that the ``done`` state accurately represents the end of a trajectory (except for the last trajectory which was written for which the writer cursor indicates where to place the truncated signal).
-Furthermore, only done states that have as many elements as the root tensordict are allowed: if the done state has extra elements that are not represented in the batch-size of the storage, these checkpointers will fail.
+For MARL usage, one should note that only done states that have as many elements as the root tensordict are allowed: if the done state has extra elements that are not represented in the batch-size of the storage, these checkpointers will fail.
+For example, a done state with shape ``torch.Size([3, 4, 5])`` within a storage of shape ``torch.Size([3, 4])`` is not allowed.

 Here is a concrete example of how an H5DB checkpointer could be used in practice: